Kalamata Olive and Basil Vinaigrette

-Kalamata olives and basil add a ton of pizazz to simple oil and vinegar salad dressing.
+Kalamata olives and basil add a ton of pizazz to a simple oil and vinegar salad dressing.
 This 10 minute vinaigrette will be your go to dressing for the spring and summer.
-It is amazing on spring greens with goat cheese, traditional Greek salad, cucumber salad or just drizzled over fresh tomatoes.
-It’s naturally gluten-free, paleo and vegan.
+And… it’s naturally gluten-free, paleo and vegan!

 The basil adds sparkling freshness to this briney dressing.
 I love the way it tastes!
 I have no doubt oregano would work as well so if you’d prefer a more woodsey flavor try that instead, just make sure you use far less.
 I’d start with a tablespoon or so of chopped fresh oregano in place of the basil.

 Extra-virgin olive oil is cold pressed from olives meaning that minimal heat is used and no chemicals are added.
 This allows the oil to retain the highest amount of nutrients and flavor.

 - Freshly ground pepper to taste